Skip to content

 TL;DR

-This paper proposes IFA-Net, which detects AI-generated forgeries from the perspective of "modeling what is real" rather than "learning what is fake."
-A frozen MAE reconstructs the input to produce residuals that expose regions deviating from the natural image manifold.
-A two-stage closed-loop pipeline—coarse detection → task-adaptive prior injection → residual amplification → refinement—iteratively amplifies manifold deviation, achieving state-of-the-art performance on both diffusion inpainting and traditional image tampering detection.
+The authors propose IFA-Net, which detects AI forgeries from the perspective of "modeling what is real" rather than "learning what is fake".
+By utilizing a frozen MAE to reconstruct inputs, the method produces residuals that expose regions deviating from the natural image manifold.
+Through a two-stage closed loop—coarse detection → task-adaptive prior injection → residual amplification → refinement—manifold deviations are iteratively amplified.
+The model achieves SOTA performance on both diffusion inpainting and traditional tampering detection.

 Background & Motivation

-With the rapid proliferation of AI image generation technologies such as Stable Diffusion and DALL-E, detecting and localizing AI-generated content (AIGC) forgeries has become critically important.
-Most existing methods follow the paradigm of "learning what is fake," extracting forgery-specific artifacts (e.g., spectral anomalies, GAN fingerprints) from forged samples.
-However, such methods suffer from fundamental limitations:
+With the explosion of AI image generation technologies like Stable Diffusion and DALL-E, the detection and localization of AI-generated content (AIGC) forgeries have become critical.
+Most existing methods follow the "learning what is fake" paradigm by extracting forgery-specific artifacts (e.g., spectral anomalies, GAN fingerprints).
+However, these methods face fundamental issues:

-Adversarial fragility: Forgers can bypass artifact-based detection by simply fine-tuning the generation process.
+Adversarial Vulnerability: Forgers can bypass artifact-based detection by fine-tuning the generation process.

-Data dependency: Large amounts of annotated real-fake paired data are required.
+Data Dependency: Large-scale annotated "real-fake" paired data is required.

-Core shift: Rather than learning "what fake images look like," if we precisely model "what real images should look like," any region deviating from the real image manifold becomes suspicious.
-This approach inherently generalizes across generators, as it models the statistical regularities of natural images rather than the artifacts of specific forgery methods.
+Key Insight: Instead of learning "what a fake image looks like," one should precisely model "what a real image should look like."
+Any region deviating from the natural image manifold is deemed suspicious.
+This approach possesses inherent cross-generator generalization capabilities because it models the statistical regularities of natural images rather than the artifacts of specific forgery methods.

 Method